In this blog post, you will see a free cowl knitting pattern would make a cozy addition to your winter wardrobe.

 - You should also be comfortable reading knitting patterns.

 - And understanding knitting abbreviations and terms.

-The cowl knits up quickly and the simple design makes for a relaxing and enjoyable knit.
+The knitted cowl works up quickly using bulky weight yarn, and the simple design makes for a relaxing and enjoyable knit.

 - If you wish to share this pattern, link to the pattern page only.

 - You may sell items produced using this pattern.

 - Do NOT use the copyrighted photos for your product listing.